maurojava/docker-cluster/README.md

-This is a project forked by ramkicse / docker-cluster.
+This is a project forked from ramkicse / docker-cluster.
 The original repo of author is: https://github.com/ramkicse/docker-cluster.git